 Scholarship relates to how one thinks about their reality, social or natural worlds, will be informed by their understandings of the nature of the things that occupy it.
 Whether the occupants are living or inanimate, the involvement of the insights of research will be action-guiding and informative.
 The results of scholarship should lead to improved action and revised practices.
 Toward this end, the fraternity is steadfast in its encouragement of its members to pursue high standards of academic success in college as well as attendant graduate and professional studies as means of demonstrating sustained allegiance to our first cardinal principle, Manhood.

 Lambda Gamma Gamma Chapter hosts several scholarship centric activities throughout the year in support of high school seniors, college undergraduates, and individuals seeking continuing education.
-We host our annual Colonel Charles E. Young Memorial Scholarship essay writing contest in which high schools seniors participate by responding to an essay in typed or written format with contexts between 700-1000 words on a given subject or topic.
+We host our annual Colonel Charles E. Young Memorial Scholarship essay writing contest in which high schools seniors participate by responding to an essay in typed or written format with contexts between 500-1000 words on a given subject or topic.
 The essays are then scored and winners are announced during our annual QBQ Patron Cookout event in August.
 Monetary awards are given which totals $35,000-$50,000 annually.
-Our non-profit organization (501c), The UPLIFT Foundation supports and assists in this program.
+Our non-profit organization (501 c3), the Lambda Gamma Gamma (“LGG”) UPLIFT Foundation supports and assists in this program.
 Additionally, students who maintain grade point averages as outlined in the rules are also considered and given scholarship during their undergraduate degree pursuits.
 We also provide monetary scholarships to individuals who are in continuing education programs.

 Below are the forms for the Lambda Gamma Gamma Chapter of the Omega Psi Phi Fraternity, Inc’s.
-2021 Colonel Charles E. Young Memorial Scholarship program.
-Continuing Education applicants are encouraged to download and complete the “Continuing Education” form and submit to form to ‘email@example.com‘. *** THE DEADLINE FOR THE HIGH SCHOOL SCHOLARSHIP APPLICATION HAS EXPIRED ***
+2022 Colonel Charles E. Young Memorial Scholarship program.
+High school seniors should download and complete the application form then submit to form to ‘email@example.com‘ no later than April 27, 2022.

 (NOTE: Students must have been a high school scholarship awardee to apply for the Continuing Education Scholarship)